SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Compatibility with existing EPP commands and corresponding request and response messages.
 - Simplicity, when the semantics of a resource URL and HTTP method match an EPP command and request message, the use of an request message should ne optional.
 If the EPP response message is limited to the EPP result code and transaction identifiers, sending a response message should be optional.

-- Performance, reducing the number of required request and response messages, improves the performnce of both client and server, less messages have to be created, marshalled, transmitted and parsed.
+- Performance, reducing the number of required request and response messages, improves the performance and bandwidth used for both client and server.
+Fewer messages have to be created, marshalled, transmitted and parsed.

 # EPP Extension Framework